Grievance and Appeal Procedures

 - If we do not agree to let you see a doctor that is not in our network and you live in a rural area or in an area with limited doctors.

 You will get a letter from us when any of these actions occur.
-This letter is called a “Notice of Action.”
+This letter is called a “Notice of Adverse Benefit Determination.”
 You can file an appeal if you do not agree with our decision.

 How Do I File an Appeal?

-You must file your appeal within 30 days from the date you get your Notice of Action.
+You must file your appeal within 60 days from the date you get your Notice of Adverse Benefit Determination.
 You can file by calling or writing to us.
 If you call, you must follow up with a written, signed appeal.
 If needed, we can help you file your appeal.
 You can also get help from others.
 Your provider or someone else you approve (in writing) to act for you can help.